-- The Storage type represent resources that record information to a data storage device.
-Storage inherits the Resource base type defined in the OCCI Core Model [4].
-The Storage type is assigned the Kind instance - 139 http://schemas.ogf.org/occi/infrastructure#storage.
-A Storage instance MUST use and expose this Kind. - Table 8 describes the OCCI Attributes5 defined by Storage through its Kind instance.
-These attributes MAY
+The Storage type represents resources that record information to a data storage device.
+Storage inherits the Resource base type defined in the OCCI Core Model [?].
+The Storage type is assigned the Kind instance http://schemas.ogf.org/occi/infrastructure#storage.
+A Storage instance MUST use and expose this Kind.